 (2) tips related to contractor selection and project management; [Go to this section]

-(3) tips for standing up and managing commissions or similar bodies.
+(3) tips for standing up and managing high-level commissions.
 [Go to this section]

 When multiple entities are involved, be mindful of the complexity and effort that accompanies such a venture.
 The time and energy invested upfront in defining what you want to achieve will pay off hugely down the road.
 Devote significant time at the beginning of the effort to define and document: